PineappleDino/PineappleDino/README.md

-# Alex S. / PineappleDino
+# Xandre Ananassaurus (Alex S.)

-I am a Technical Artist/Technical Animator, with a background of doing IT technician support and troubleshooting.
+I am a Animation Technical Artist, with a background as an IT Support Specialist.

 Inspired by videogames and indie/classic feature animation films and series, my intentions is to create tools and workflows that aid 2D/3D animation and rigging production.
-And with a big itch to squash some bugs around DCC software.

 ## [[Artstation]](https://pineappledino.artstation.com/)